Preciousomonze/woo-korapay/README.md

 ### 1.0
 * Initial release of Korapay WooCommerce Payment Gateway.

-## License

-This plugin is licensed under the GPLv2 or later.
-[Learn more about GPL](https://www.gnu.org/licenses/gpl-2.0.html).

 <!-- Commenting out refund functionality for future use -->
 <!-- ### Can I manage refunds via the WooCommerce dashboard?